fermads/graphite-udp/readme.md

 }
 ```

+Note that UDP is connection-less protocol.
+Many errors (connection errors)
+won't emit or throw (except DNS lookups) so make sure your host, port and type
+are correct.

-Make sure your Carbon is listening for UDP connections on carbon.conf
+Also make sure your Carbon is listening for UDP connections on carbon.conf

 `ENABLE_UDP_LISTENER = True # default for version 0.9.10 of Graphite is False`

 ## Example
 ```js